dmitrya2e/filtration-bundle/Resources/docs/filters-reference-entity-filter.md

 ## Value conversion

-The choice filter implements **convertValue** method and it has the following logic:
+The entity filter implements **convertValue** method and it has the following logic:

 - if the raw value is an instance of Doctrine Collection object, then it is iterated and for every value is being checked that it has method **getId** and if yes, the value of this method will be stored in a converted array; the converted array with IDs will be returned;
 - if the raw value is not an instance of Doctrine Collection object, but it still is an object and it has method **getId**, then the value of this method will be placed in an array; the converted array with single value will be returned.